MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ```sh
 orthofinder -os -M msa -S blast -f vertebrate_proteomes
 ```
-It will run for a couple of minutes, we don't have many species or sequences, but keep in mind that you data will highly influence the computational power you will need to run orthofinder to completion.
+It will run for a couple of minutes, because we don't have many species or a high number of sequences.
+Keep in mind that a normal phylogenomic dataset comprhend several proteomes with hundreds of sequences, which will highly influence the computational power and time needed to run orthofinder to completion.

 Once Orthofinder is finished let's check how many orthogroups we have found.
 Your orthogroups are in the folder `Orthogroups_Sequences`